Dextropropoxyphene: Pharmacology

-Dextropropoxyphene acts as a mu-opioid receptor agonist.
+Dextropropoxyphene acts as a μ-opioid receptor agonist.
 It also acts as a potent, noncompetitive α_{3}β_{4} neuronal nicotinic acetylcholine receptor antagonist, as well as a weak serotonin reuptake inhibitor.

+Propoxyphene has weak binding affinity for the μ-opioid receptor in humans at 120.2 nM (Morphine 1.168).

 Toxicity

-Overdose is commonly broken into two categories - liver toxicity (from paracetamol poisoning) and dextropropoxyphene overdose.
+Overdose is commonly broken into two categories – liver toxicity (from paracetamol poisoning) and dextropropoxyphene overdose.
 It may also account for mood- or thought-altering effects.

 An overdose of dextropropoxyphene may lead to various systemic effects.
 Excessive opioid receptor stimulation is responsible for the CNS depression, respiratory depression, aspiration pneumonia, miosis, and gastrointestinal effects seen in propoxyphene poisoning.
 In the presence of amphetamine, propoxyphene overdose increases CNS stimulation and may cause fatal convulsive seizures.

 In addition, both propoxyphene and its metabolite norpropoxyphene have local anesthetic effects at concentrations about 10 times those necessary for opioid effects.
 Norpropoxyphene is a more potent local anesthetic than propoxyphene, and they are both more potent than lidocaine.
 Local anesthetic activity appears to be responsible for the arrhythmias and cardiovascular depression seen in propoxyphene poisoning.

 Both propoxyphene and norpropoxyphene are potent blockers of cardiac membrane sodium channels, and are more potent than lidocaine, quinidine, and procainamide in this respect.
 As a result, propoxyphene and norpropoxyphene appear to have the characteristics of a Vaughn-Williams Class Ic antiarrhythmic.

 These direct cardiac effects include decreased heart rate (i.e. cardiovascular depression), decreased contractility, and decreased electrical conductivity (i.e., increased PR, AH, HV, and QRS intervals).
 These effects appear to be due to their local anesthetic activity and are not reversed by naloxone.
 Widening of the QRS complex appears to be a result of a quinidine-like effect of propoxyphene, and sodium bicarbonate therapy appears to have a positive direct effect on the QRS dysrhythmia.

 Seizures may result from either opioid or local anesthetic effects.
 Pulmonary edema may result from direct pulmonary toxicity, neurogenic/anoxic effects, or cardiovascular depression.

 Balance disorder is possible, with risk of falls from standing height.